Discovery flight cockpit experience at Desert Skies Aviation

 Rollover Funds

-Unused balances roll over to future years, allowing you to save for major expenses like advanced flight training.
+Unused balances roll over to future years, allowing you to save for advanced flight training and certificates.

-Aviation education is a legitimate, comprehensive pathway that integrates all core academic subjects while building real-world career skills.
+Aviation education is a legitimate, comprehensive pathway that integrates core academics while building real-world career skills.

 1